List of The Inbetweeners characters: The Tramp

 A Scottish tramp who is seen in an alleyway beside the nightclub the boys go to in London.
 He is first heard shouting "hammerhead shark".
 When Simon is unable to enter because of his trainers, he reluctantly trades shoes with him to get in, only to find that they are soaked with urine.
-Carli notices this, and leaves Simon, disgusted.
-Simon returns to him after leaving the club, to discover that his new trainers are also now saturated with urine and faecal matter.
+Carli notices this and leaves Simon, disgusted.
+Simon happens upon him after leaving the club, only to discover that his new trainers are also now saturated with urine and faecal matter.